 Before you even touch the router, take out your smartphone and check the Spectrum outage page.

 Google searches for “Spectrum outage” generate a number of sites.
-These websites merely provide estimates based on customer complaints; none of them have verifiable information about Spectrum’s situation.
+These websites merely provide estimates based on customer complaints; none of them has verifiable information about Spectrum’s situation.

 Therefore, using the Spectrum network chat is the only way to get up-to-date, localized information regarding interruptions.